mortaromarcello/Livedevelop/README.md

 The rest is pure 100% debian.
 The development tools are the most popular IDEs and languages:
 Codeblocks, Eclipse, Anjuta, Lazarus, Kdevelop, QtCreator, Geany.
 The localization is italian, sorry.
 The desktop is Gnome.
-Ps: I added the game warzone2100 compiled from the latest release source for the long time between a compilation and the other one!
+P.S.: I added the game warzone2100 compiled from the latest release source for the long time between a compilation and the other one!

 ## Prerequisites for live-build
 In order to work with Livedevelop using live-build, you must first meet the following prerequesites: